JPHSA Funds Overdose Rescue Drug Now Available to Public at Jefferson Parish Fire Stations

 Centralized Care Coordination at JPHSA Continues to Make Strides With Strategic Grant in Health

 In October 2016, Baptist Community Ministries (BCM) announced funding for JPHSA to improve and further develop a Centralized Care Coordination (CCC) model.
 Since that time, JPHSA has been busy putting those resources to work.
-A detailed update on this project’s great progress can be found in the BCM 2017 Annual Report here.
+Review a detailed update on this project’s great progress in the BCM 2017 Annual Report.

 Jefferson Parish Human Services Authority Receives Funds from U.S. Dept. of Justice to Increase Access to Mental Health Services